Tutorials

 Laser cutting with Inkscape

-Laser cutting with Inkscape - Snijlab
+Lasersnijden met Inkscape - Snijlab

 Inkscape is a free and open source vector-editing program.
 It is available for Windows, Linux and OSX.
-Inkscape uses the .svg file format by default but can also work fine with other formats such as .dxf.
+By default, Inkscape uses the .svg file format but can also work fine with other formats such as .dxf.
 Inkscape is:

 • Easy to learn